 - To do what you love, to change the world.

 - He liked a quote from Wayne Gretzky “I skate to where the puck is going to be, not where it has been” and that has inspired me to work with futuristic/emerging technologies from the day one of my Career.

 I believe Steve is the first truly transformative figure to die in an age of transformative technology.
 And the fact that he was transformative in technology just compounds the reactions to his death right now.

 In many ways, it’s perfect that the video below surfaced again after Jobs’ passing.
 It’s the original Apple “Think Different” commercial.
 In it, images of transformative people throughout 20th century are shown as a narrator toasts to them for changing the world.
 In the versions aired on TV, narrator is Richard Dreyfuss.
-But in the version below, the narrator is Steve Jobs.

 It reads as follows: